Sundhedsdatastyrelsen/ehdsi/country-a-service/README.md

 - Remember to let the usert ID (10001:10001) own the /data directory, so it can create the SQLite databases

+## Certificates
+The certificates for calling the opt-out service needs to match the DNS name of the opt out server, otherwise Java won't recognize it.
+SANs don't work.

 ## Developer guidelines

 - Write in a mostly functional style.
 Prefer static methods, use filter and map, avoid unnecessary state, prefer